How to sell a modified car

 Adding upgrades to a car won’t necessarily translate into adding value to your car.
 If you’ve made upgrades and are trying to recoup the value of those in the price of your car, you may be disappointed.

-You’ll likely need to take depreciation of those parts into account when valuing your car.
+You’ll likely need to take depreciation of those parts into account when you value your car.
 This is where advertising directly in owner’s groups may prove more fruitful than advertising on conventional car-sales websites.

 Sell your modified car with Carwow